Ufine Battery at KES 2025

 When deciding between Lithium-ion and Nickel-cadmium batteries, understanding the key differences is crucial.
 Each has unique strengths and weaknesses that make them suitable for different applications.
 Let’s explore how these two battery types compare across critical aspects like energy density, lifespan, and environmental impact.

-Table: Nickel Cadmium Battery vs Lithium-Ion Battery Comparison
+Nickel Cadmium Battery vs Lithium-Ion Battery Comparison — Energy, Lifespan and Use

-Performance in Extreme Temperatures Good, but can degrade in very low temps Robust — tolerates wide temp ranges
+Performance in Extreme Temperatures Good — may degrade in very low temperatures Excellent — tolerates wide temperature range

 • Chemistry: Li-ion batteries use lithium ions as charge carriers, while NiCd batteries use nickel oxide hydroxide and metallic cadmium.